precisely/gene-panel-curation/genes/GRIK3.md

          # What does this mean?

-         Your GRIK3 has an unknown variant.
+         Your GRIK3 gene has an unknown variant.

          # What is the effect of this variant?